LinkedIn Guides

 LinkedIn comments generate more engagement than likes and is one of the simplest LinkedIn content strategies for personal branding.

-But most people approach LinkedIn commenting incorrectly.
+But most people approach commenting on LinkedIn incorrectly.
 They write generic responses like "Great post!" and expect results.

 Top LinkedIn commenters achieve higher engagement and impressions by commenting strategically.